FPSO Noble Seillean: History

 Seillean was initial deployed in April 1990 to the Cyrus oilfield on Block 16/28 in the UK sector of the North Sea.
 Her second deployment in April 1992 served the Donan field, in 1993 BP divested of Seillean to Falcon Reading & Bates who continued the contract till well depletion in 1996.

 Brazilian oil company Petrobras signed a four-year charter for Seillean to assess the potential of the Roncador field.
 Seillean was upgraded to an FPSO by fitting an offloading system, and arrived in Brazil in December 1998.

 After acquisition of Reading & Bates by Transocean, the vessel was acquired by Frontier Drilling in 2002.
 She was moved to Jubarte field.
 In February 2006, the vessel started to operate in the Petrobras-operated Golfinho Field in the Espirito Santo Basin off Brazil.
 In 2007, Seillean was moved to Pipa 2 oilfield.

 In April 2010 following the Deepwater Horizon oil spill at the Macondo Prospect, Noble Corporation contracted Seillean.
 After demobilising from Brazil, she arrived at Macondo by June 2010 to perform oil collection and processing from the relief wells.

-On 28th June 2010 Noble initiated a merger with Frontier Drilling, acquiringSeillean, in December 2010 she was renamed Noble Seillean and her registration flag was changed from Panama to Liberia.
+On 28th June 2010 Noble initiated a merger with Frontier Drilling, acquiring Seillean.
+In December 2010 she was renamed Noble Seillean and her registration flag was changed from Panama to Liberia.

 Seillean was sent for scrapping to Alang, India, on 26 September 2015.